Athlete Leadership Program

-The Athlete Input Council (AIC) is made up of athlete representatives from all four regions across Nebraska.
-The council has quarterly meetings and facilitates a statewide Athlete Leadership meeting annually during Fall Games.
+The Athlete Leadership Council (ALC) is made up of athlete representatives from all four regions across Nebraska.
+The council has monthly meetings and facilitates a statewide Athlete Leadership meeting annually during Fall Games.
 Athletes are empowered to voice their opinions and make recommendations on improvements to the program.
 The meetings provide a forum to report changes in program to their peers, address important issues, and gain leadership and training experience.

 ATHLETE LEADERSHIP LEADS TO OPPORTUNITIES

 Athlete Ambassador Isiah Pope shoots a commercial promoting Summer Games, our largest annual competition.

 Unified pair Nathan Franz and Jared Gies speak about how Unified initiatives have transformed their lives and built a lifelong friendship at the annual Breakfast of Champions.